DesignFailRepeat/hello-world/README.md

 # hello-world
-First repository to begin the mastery of powerful programming languages and tool development.

-I'm a mechanical engineer by training with background in liquid-methane liquid oxygen propulsion systems, propulsion acoustic dampening mechanisms, flight telemetry analysis, stratospheric thermal management and design, and impact attenuation device design for stratospheric high altitude balloon vehicles.
-Technological advancements fascinate me, and I've worked hard to get to where I am today.
-I have much to learn in my field, but wish to continue to build my skillset.
-The field of engineering continues to push towards electrical and system integration focused design.
-More and more software dependent systems are being developed, and therefore I must adapt.
-In today's age high school kids are winning robotics competitions, applying computer logic to help solve real world problems, and developing apps.
-I want to be a part of the modern era and not get left behind.
-This is foreward thinking.
+Over time my programming interests have evolved.
+My programming journey started with MATLAB.
+I started learning python on the side of my primary career, and have sparked an interest in full stack web development.

+I'm a mechanical engineer by training with background in propulsion, stratospheric ballooning, and satellite thermal & structural design.
+Through my years in the space science and engineering field, I've come to the conclusion that satellite design can be a slow and sometimes painstaking process.
+The paperwork alone can become repetative and lacks excitement.
+My goal is to improve my programming skills to develop tools used to improve and automate the fabrication of complex satellite instruments.
+The goal is to create these sets of tools that work intuitively together, with a stimulating and automated experience.

-I wish to contribute to this pool of knowledge that is github, as well as learn a great deal.
-I feel this is going to be a rewarding experience, and I am very excited to be a part of this community.
+This is going to be a rewarding experience, and I am very excited to be a part of this community.

 - J. Candelaria
+Amphitrite Technologies